Right to Buy Mortgage

 - IVA – Individual voluntary arrangement.

-If you’ve had previous bad credit, then getting an updated copy of your credit report is vital.
+If you have had previous bad credit, then getting an updated copy of your credit report is vital before applying for a Right to Buy mortgage.

 There are many lenders available ranging from high street to specialist lenders.
-Most people go to their own bank, get declined or can’t borrow what they need.
-Just because one lender has declined you, don’t give up!
+Most people go to their own bank, get declined or cannot borrow what they need.

 The expert brokers we work with have experience in dealing with all aspects of Right to Buy mortgages, and importantly using the whole of the market to access the best deals available.